EmanuelGustafzon/escape-the-building/README.md

  - The story in the game goes slowley by the time.sleep() method.
  - The user can choose a character name.
 If the user type nothing, the programme will ask the user to type something until the user does.
 The User can have any character name with any character.
  - If the user either fail or complete the game, the user get the option to start again.
 If the user type r the game gets cleared and the game starts over with the same character name.
 If the user type c the user can choose a new character name and read the instructions again if needed.
- - The user can quit the game by typing quit.
+ - The user can type quit and get back to the bginning where the user can read the instructions and choose a character name.

   ## Technologies